gjschoutsen/portfolio/README.md

 # Portfolio GJ Schoutsen

-This portfolio is made with HTML, CSS and Javascript.
+This portfolio is made with vanilla HTML, CSS and Javascript.